Managing Customers in Stripe

 • Parameters / Body:

-The code sample below demonstrates how you can update a customer using an API call.
+The code sample below demonstrates how to update a customer using an API call.

 • URL: